How to Choose Correct Trademark Class for Trademark Registration in India

 Trademark class for Goods

-There are, in total, 34 trademark classes for goods or product.
+There are, in total, 34 trademark classes for goods or products.
 A description of the same is as below:

 |Class 1||Chemicals used in photography, industry, tanning and adhesive substances, forestry, unprocessed artificial resins, etc.|